 This 3-year online BBA program offers a strong grounding and helps students develop a comprehensive theoretical and practical understanding of the fundamentals of management, finance and marketing.
 Additionally, students will develop the skills to run a business efficiently.
-Earning a BBA degree translates to having access to lucrative career opportunities in the industry you wish to embark upon.
-From learning the foundational principles necessary for a successful business to developing leadership and collaborative skills in the business ecosystem, the BBA program will make you thrive.
+Earning a BBA degree provides access to lucrative career opportunities in the industry you wish to join in future.
+From learning the foundational principles necessary for a successful business to developing leadership and collaborative skills in the business ecosystem, the BBA program will help you in knowing and understanding industry norms and culture.

 19.9%